hansohn/vagrant-up/README.md

 ### Prerequisites

 This repo requires [Vagrant](https://www.vagrantup.com/) and [VirtualBox](https://www.virtualbox.org/) to be installed.
-You can use the included `setup.sh` script to install these prerequisites for you.
+You can use the included `install.sh` script to install these prerequisites for you.

 ```bash
 # download repo